ellereeeee/blog-posts/2018-07-03 this All Makes Sense Now!.md

 When examining what `this` refers to, you must look at the call-site before the currently executing function.
 This can be found in the call-stack.

 You can visualize a call-stack in your mind as a chain of function calls in order.
-For example,
+For example:

 ```javascript
 function baz() {